kike-canaries/canairio_firmware/README.md

 # ESP32-HPMA115S0

-ESP32 with HPMA115s0 Honeywell dust sensor with a WeMOS like board
+ESP32 with HPMA115s0 Honeywell dust sensor with a WeMOS like board and [Android Client](https://github.com/kike-canaries/android-hpma115s0)

 ## Dependencies